 Do not lie on the FAFSA.
-There's a difference between using insights into the financial aid formula to avoid making mistakes that hurt the student's financial aid eligibility and lying about one's income and assets.
+There's a difference between using insights into the financial aid formula to avoid making mistakes that hurt the student's financial aid eligibility and lying about one's income, assets and demographic information.

 People who lie on financial aid application forms are often caught.
-About one-third of FAFSAs are selected for verification, where the applicant has to provide copies of independent third-party documentation of the data reported on the FAFSA.
-In contrast, the IRS audits only about one percent of federal income tax returns.
+About one-quarter of FAFSAs are selected for verification, where the applicant has to provide copies of independent third-party documentation of the data reported on the FAFSA.
+In contrast, the Internal Revenue Service (IRS) audits only about one percent of federal income tax returns.
 Financial aid administrators have more experience detecting fraud on financial aid forms than families have in perpetrating fraud.
 Inconsistencies between information reported on the FAFSA and federal income tax returns often reveal unreported income and assets.
 The IRS and the U.S. Department of Education continue to share data to improve accuracy and detect fraud on the FAFSA.
 (The IRS does not, however, currently use FAFSA data to detect fraud on federal income tax returns.)